 BIM Level 2: Full Collaboration

 BIM Level 2 is defined by full collaboration between all project parties.
 While each discipline still maintains its own distinct 3D model, these models are combined into a “federated” model within the CDE.
 This federated model allows for comprehensive clash detection and design review, as all components can be viewed in a single, coordinated environment.
-The key to Level 2 is the seamless exchange of information using open, non-proprietary file formats like Industry Foundation Classes (IFC) and Construction Operations Building Information Exchange (COBie).
+The key to Level 2 is the seamless exchange of information using open, non-proprietary file formats like IFC and COBie.

 BIM Level 3: Full Integration